 watched it float up into the sunrise,a quiet hum of America The Beautiful under her breath.

 they were singing it for her.
-When they praised the landof purple mountains, the land of shining seas,
+When they praisedthe land of purple mountains, of shining seas,

 when they belted O’ Beautiful, it was for her.When they sang America, America,they were calling her name.